China’s Failure to Acknowledge $17 Billion Trade Deal, Weather and Lower Crude Oil Pressure Grains

 The other key to when and if China makes purchases of U.S. goods, especially soybeans, will be what happens with weather and Brazil’s crop.

-He thinks China may wait to see if Brazil gets their new crops planted and if the fear of a Super El Nino trimming yields will push them to have to buy U.S. products.
+He thinks China may wait to see if Brazil gets their new crops planted and if the fear of a Super El Niño trimming yields will push them to have to buy U.S. products.

 Weather, Fast Planting

-Newsom also thinks the fast planting pace and no major threats to U.S. production area also pressuring the grain markets.
+Newsom also thinks the fast planting pace and no major threats to U.S. production area are also pressuring the grain markets.

 Lower Crude Oil